wasny0ps/Network-Notes/README.md

 # Network-Notes
-Here is my network notes while I was taking notes in high school.
+Here are my high school networking lecture notes.
+I will continue to add as I learn.